-Rest can recover both cards and Strain, depending on the quality of rest:
+Rest restores both cards and Strain, depending on the quality of rest:

-Rest Hand Size Strain Quick A brief pause to focus, which can be taken during a fight.
-One (1) card - Half Having the safety to eat a quick meal or something similar.
-Three (3) cards Half Full Getting a half day of rest.
-Five (5) cards All
+Rest Hand Size Strain Left Quick Pausing long enough to stop and focus .
+One (1) card 2 Strain Half Having the safety to eat a quick meal or something similar.
+Three (3) cards 1 Strain Full Getting two hours of sleep , or the equivalent.
+Five (5) cards 0 Strain